cannandev/growth/_posts/2020-01-09-case-study-tag.md

 background: "/assets/images/headers/michael-emono-oGPOVUbrW8Y-unsplash.jpg"
 thumbnail: "/assets/images/headers/michael-emono-oGPOVUbrW8Y-unsplas-thumb.jpg"
 photo_atty: "Photo by Michael Emono on Unsplash"
-tags: [ui, ux, architecture]
+tags: [ui, ia]
 category: [Case Study]
 ---
 Third and Grove is a 100% distributed digital agency with employees across the United States.
 Keep reading to understand how we accomplished a complete rebrand with their favorite backend and a modern frontend.

 # Overview
-_headline: Third and Grove chose to build their rebranded site on a [headless](https://dri.es/how-to-decouple-drupal-in-2019) Drupal 8 platform, using the static site generator Gatsby behind the scenes, combining the best of both familiar and the latest technology._
+_Third and Grove chose to build their rebranded site on a [headless](https://dri.es/how-to-decouple-drupal-in-2019) Drupal 8 platform, using the static site generator Gatsby behind the scenes, combining the best of both familiar and the latest technology._

 Third and Grove's mission is to be "the most innovative agency in the world through modern digital design, awesome engineering, and building solutions for our clients as if we were building them for ourselves."

+> "Slaying the mundane one pixel at a time." -- Third and Grove motto.

 So when they decided to rebrand in the summer of 2019, they had no doubt they would use the technologies they were already good at.
 But they also wanted showcase their ability to master cutting-edge tech.
 Being a Drupal shop, they would use Drupal to manage their rebranded content.
 But instead of Drupal's traditional templating layer system, they decided to use Gatsby - the free and open-source ReactJS framework for generating lightning-fast, progressive web apps.

 # Problem Statement

-_headline: Internal stakeholders needed an easy and quick user interface to add and edit site content.
+_Internal stakeholders needed an easy and quick user interface to add and edit site content.
 Developers needed to route the content to Gatsby for rendering._

 ![Thirdandgrove.com homepage](/assets/images/projects/tag-header-home.png)

 Gatsby loads only the critical HTML, CSS, data, and JavaScript so your site loads as fast as possible.
 Once loaded, Gatsby prefetches resources for other pages so clicking around the site feels incredibly fast.
 In our case, those resources mostly came from Drupal content.
 But what would the user interface look like to capture content?
 How do you build an interface that works for everyone?
 Here come UX principles to the rescue.

 # Users & Audience
-_headline: Only internal stakeholders would see the content management UI.
+_Only internal stakeholders would see the content management UI.
 After reviewing user needs, two main personas became clear._

-##### <i class="far fa-hand-point-right"></i>Andrew #####
+##### Andrew #####
 ![Thirdandgrove.com User Personas](/assets/images/projects/tag-persona-andrew.png)

-##### <i class="far fa-hand-point-right"></i> Maxine #####
+##### Maxine #####
 ![Thirdandgrove.com User Personas](/assets/images/projects/tag-persona-maxine.png)

+# Roles & Responsibilities
+_Remote Frontend developer and usability tester on TAG's engineering team.
+New to React and Gatsby._

+I was the Senior Frontend Developer at TAG.
+I was asked to jump onto this project in early July 2019.
+I joined after most of the architecture had already been built.
+The previous frontend developer did great job using [Emotion](https://emotion.sh/docs/introduction) to create a basic design system.

+![Screenshot of 170 commits]

+I focused on building the remaining React components and styling them according to the latest designs.
+I worked in tandem with our React Developer, a Drupal Architect and a Drupal developer.

+# Scope & Constraints
+_The rebranded site had to launch within 6 weeks.
+Since our name was on the line, it had to look flawless.
+It had to look great on mobile, IE11, Edge and every modern browser.
+Proper user experience research methods, wireframes and prototypes were not scoped into the project.
+I did them on my own._

+[This project worked backward from a normal UX project.]

+I was handed final desktop and mobile designs in Invision, which had changed considerably since the site architecture began.
+I had to work quickly to understand the new designs, build the new components and style them to pixel perfection.

+Meanwhile, I had limited knowledge of React, Gatsby and [Netlify](https://www.netlify.com/).
+Fortunately, I was eager to learn and had a great React mentor already on the team.

+# Process

+Tools <i class="far fa-tools"></i> Invision, Sketch, ReactJS, Gatsby, CSS, Emotion, GraphQL, CBT.

+### 1. Research

+_**Interviews** with internal stakeholders revealed that we needed to 1) create two new components and 2) enhance existing components with new fields to increase content flexibility.
+We fine-tuned the fields after running local **usability tests.**_

+These interviews were conducted mostly over **slack** conversations, since we were a distributed company across the United States.
+I also studied their reactions during Zoom meetings as they walked through the process of adding/editing/deleting content.
+I learned frustrations and goals.
+Eight (8) stakeholders participated in adding/editing/deleting content to test the admin UI's usability.
+The team learned the results of **unmoderated usability tests** during daily scrum sessions.
+This helped with iterative changes to the initial build.

+The goal was to understand:
+* Is this component usable?
+* How easy/difficult is it to add or change content?
+* Do we need to add another field to this component?
+* Are we getting the right data from this component to React?

+### 2. Empathize

+_Listening to content managers during standups and reading their feedback in slack discussions, I understood the need for flexibility in every component we would build for the two personas._

 Only internal stakeholders (TAG employees) would see the content management user interface via a separate URL.
 But their roles and needs varied.
-I created a matrix of users based on their login permissions.
+To understand and empathize with each user, I created a matrix of users based on their login permissions.

-##### <i class="far fa-hand-point-right"></i> User Matrix #####

 |Role|Needs|
 |----|----|